salcido/discogs-enhancer/readme.md

 ### Quick Currency Converter

-Quickly convert between all the currencies Discogs supports — and Rubles (₽) too!
+Convert between all the currencies Discogs supports — and Rubles (₽) too!

 ### Dark Theme